Design & Tech

 Food Technology uses the AQA Examination Board and the recommended text book is “Food Preparation & Nutrition” Anita Tull (Illuminate publishing) as well as “Food Preparation & Nutrition”.
 “My revision notes”, (Hodder Education).

-In the first two terms of year 10, pupils will develop their culinary skills, knowledge and understanding of a wide range of ingredients, whilst covering the theory content of the course, in particular nutrition.
+Food Technology uses the AQA Examination Board and the recommended text book is “Food Preparation & Nutrition'' CGP Complete Revision Guide.
+In the first two terms of year 10, pupils will develop their culinary skills, knowledge and understanding of a wide range of ingredients, through practical’s that relate and embed their understanding of the theory; Science of Food, Nutrition, Food Provenance, Sustainability and Food Choice.

 Syllabus information obtainable through examination board websites at: